agileware/wp-civicrm-ux/README.md

 ## Development
 ### How to add shortcode
 1. Create a php file in **shortcodes** directory.
-1. Within the file, create a class which implement `iAgileware_Civicrm_Utilities_Shortcode`.
+1. Within the file, create a class which implement `iCivicrm_Ux_Shortcode`.
 1. Implement all functions defined in the interface.
 It will be easy if you are using PhpStorm.

 ### How to add REST API route
 1. Create a php file in **rest** directory.
-1. Within the file, create a class which implement `iAgileware_Civicrm_Utilities_REST`.
+1. Within the file, create a class which implement `iCivicrm_Ux_REST`.
 1. Implement all functions defined in the interface.
 It will be easy if you are using PhpStorm.

 ### CSS and JavaScript